akantidas/Cyclistic-Ride-Sharing/README.md

-# Bike Sharing useage by Casual Riders and Subscribers
+# Bike Sharing usage by Casual Riders and Subscribers

 ### By Anorup Kanti Das